espressif/esp-protocols/docs/esp_websocket_client/en/index.rst

    * Supports WebSocket over TCP, TLS with mbedtls
    * Easy to setup with URI
    * Multiple instances (Multiple clients in one application)
+   * Use any Internal, External or any other CAPS memory allowed.

 Configuration
 -------------